Lower School (TK–4th Grade)

 Ir Shalom (City of Peace)

-This project-based learning experience begins with a question: How can we build a peaceful Jewish city?
-Students plan and construct their own buildings, while learning about community, architecture, transportation and social services.
+This project-based learning experience begins with the question: How can we build a peaceful Jewish city?
+Students plan and construct their own buildings while learning about community, architecture, transportation, and social services.
+Read this blog post to learn more about our Ir Shalom project.

 Students explore the Civil Rights leader in his historical context, while examining the reality of their lives today.